 With traces of cardamom, cinnamon, nutmeg, ginger, and cloves, these thin, crispy biscuits have stolen the hearts of the Dutch.
 In fact, they enjoy Speculoos so much that they’ve made their own versions, including those with anise or almond flour.

-10. Pepernoten – Small Spiced Biscuit
+10. Pepernoten – Mini Spiced Biscuit

 Pepernoten, which literally translates as “pepper nuts”, arose in the 16th century when spices became more available in Europe due to commerce with the Far East.
 These tiny biscuits are prepared with rye flour, sugar, and anise, flavored with cinnamon or cloves.